NikolozMtchedlishvili/NikolozMtchedlishvili/README.md

 Solo developer of a full-stack payment wallet with live REST API integrations into Bank of Georgia.

-Python · JavaScript · REST APIs · Financial Data Research.
+'Python · JavaScript · REST APIs · Financial Data Research.'

 <!--